tareq1988/wp-recaptcha-integration/readme.txt

 - You can't have more than one old style reCaptcha on a page.
 This is a limitiation of reCaptcha itself.
 If that's an issue for you, you should use the no Captcha Form.

-- On a Contact Form 7 when the reCaptcha is disabled (e.g. for logged in users) the field label will be still visible.
+- On a **Contact Form 7** when the reCaptcha is disabled (e.g. for logged in users) the field label will be still visible.
 This is due to CF7 Shortcode architecture, and can't be fixed.

   To handle this there is a filter `recaptcha_disabled_html`.
 You can return a message for your logged-in users here.
 Check out the [GitHub Repo](https://github.com/mcguffin/wp-recaptcha-integration) for details.

+- Old style reCaptchas do not work together with **WooCommerce**.

+- In **WooCommerce** the reset password form can not be protected by a captcha.
+To overcome this restriction I requested a little change in the official WC repository, so there is hope for a future version.
+See: (https://github.com/woothemes/woocommerce/pull/7029)

 == Installation ==